celevtov/ITworksPythonProject/README.md

 </details>

 ### 2 - show general charts
-тут над дописать про твои чарты
+This mode is used to display several pre-defined charts with key Sales metrics.

+You can choose one of the following metrics:
+1 - a linear graph with Sales and Profit to see them together and compare

+three options to track different sales metrics and plan some marketing campaigns:
+2 - two bar charts with Top-5 and Bottom-5 product categories
+3 - bar charts of average sum of order by months
+4 - relations between client segment and ship mode, with pie charts and stat chi-square test

+two bar charts to track company SLAs:
+5 - shipping time (to check shipping department efficiency) 6 - active customers

+Some plots also have additional table data for better understanding
+#### How to display a chart
+- choose action 2 - make general charts
+- on the next step input 1 or two dates for which you want to display data.
+Some charts will be built just for whole months, while others - for a random periods or on date
+- get your chart!

 ### 3 - make custom charts
-This tools where you can make 3 charts used all available metrics and dimension First you have to choose type of chart
+This is the tool where you can make 3 charts using all available metrics and dimensions First you need to choose the type of chart
-- Line - simple line chart, you can combine several metrics and only one dimension, usualy use to build chart by date.
+- Line - simple line chart, you can combine several metrics and only one dimension, usualy used to build chart by date.
-- Bar Chart - Help match same categoryes, you can choose several metrics (but my advice use only one )
+- Bar Chart - Help match same categories, you can choose several metrics (but my advice use only one )
-- Scatter plot - this chart offten use for correlation, chose TWO metrics for x and y and one optional metric for color
+- Scatter plot - this chart is often used for correlation, choose TWO metrics for x and y and one optional metric for color
 #### How to build line and bar charts
  - choose action 3 - make custom charts
  - On the next step input line or bar